Code-Institute-Submissions/highroadlowroad/README.md

 * As a frequent user of the site, I liked the functionality of the interchangeable background images, which portrayed the different landscapes to be experienced, from rural to urban, and would like to see more options in the future.
 I would also like the option to purchase these images as prints.
 * As a frequent user, I know that if required, I can contact the site owner, via the contact form to enquire about attractions and listed highlights as to whether they are deemed as safe and in line with government guidelines regarding the current COVID19 situation.
+I understood that from previous visits to the site, and discussion with the site proprietor that  the best way to ascertain more information which may not yet be available on-site can be provided through the contact form.

 ## Further Testing